TuVanTran/Hello---World-/README.md

 Hi Man!

 I am Futine, I am trying to learn coding to serve my passion.
 How can I get start with a huge field and it is improving every singe moment?
-How can I catch up inf and trend of this field?
+How can I catch up to inf and trend of this field?